pfrazee/nodevms/README.md

  - metadata about the contract and its files archive at `./dat.json`, and
  - a `.dat` folder, which contains the internal datastructures of the files dat-archive and the calls dat-log.

-**Never change the content of the files dat!!** Clients of your contract *will* detect the difference and lose trust in your server.
+**NOTE: You should never change the content of the files dat using the FS!!** Clients of your contract expect to be able to audit all changes made to the contract's state.
+They *will* detect an unlogged change and lose trust in your contract.

 ### JS client